sldownard/HTBAMIT/en/team/handle-outages-and-events.md

 After the event, keep your cool.
 You must resist at all costs the urge to point fingers.
 What about if it wasn't your team's fault, but a service you depend on had an outage that cascaded to cause your issue?
+Focus on what is within your control.
 Analyze your use of that dependency, and see if there are things you could do differently.
 If there are, you can see if they are worth pursuing, and if there aren't, you need to choose if you accept the risk or if you should get off that dependency.